 Note.
 If possible, it is good practice to record and retain a subsequent session with your client, should your committee request another example of your intervention skills as part of remediation.
-A site can request that all recordings be returned to them for destruction at the conclusion of the Qualifying Exam.
+The student must comply with the policies at their site to destroy or return to them all recordings at the conclusion of the Qualifying Exam.